bozonx/antifem-site/src/en/page/about.md

 ---
-title: О нас
+title: About us
-description: О нашем проекте
+description: About our project
+outline: false
+prev: false
 editLink: false
 lastUpdated: false
-prev: false
 next: false
-outline: false
 ---

-# О нас
+# About us

-## sfsdf

-ljlklj

-sdfsdf

-234